coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Projections.md

 Where $(d_x, d_y, d_z)$ is the point where the projection plane intersects with the XYZ axis.

 ## Viewing volumes & clipping
+In order to describe the field of view of the 'camera', the viewing angle of the rendered image must be limited.
+We can do this by defining a **3D view volume**.
+Only parts of 3D objects which lie inside the view volume are displayed - objects outside are **clipped**.